1ByteCookie/GLFW-DirectX/README.md

 <br>

 ## Framework for learning DirectX
 I think GLFW is a good library to use for learning DirectX, it's fairly simple to use and it abstracts all the boilerplate code that's required to setup on win32.
 Like registering a window class, setting up a window procedure to handle window messages, mouse and keyboard input.
-GLFW will take of all that, letting users to focus on just learning Direct3D.
+GLFW will take care of all that, letting users to focus on just learning Direct3D.

 <br>